One small step for regulators Thursday could become one giant leap for Maryland sports betting.

 - B2 licenses: $50,000 to apply, $75,000 for the license if approved

-The greatest point of interest for bettors in MD is how this affects the timeline.
+The greatest point of interest for NFL bettors in Maryland is how this affects the timeline.
 While it’s a positive that these rules are out, it doesn’t necessarily mean MD sportsbooks will be live before the start of the next NFL season.

 So, how do things look now?